cargo-lambda/cargo-lambda/README.md

 cargo lambda watch
 ```

-The function is not compiled until the first time that you try to execute.
+The function is not compiled until the first time that you try to execute it.
 See the [invoke](#invoke) command to learn how to execute a function.
 Cargo will run the command `cargo run --bin FUNCTION_NAME` to try to compile the function. `FUNCTION_NAME` can be either the name of the package if the package has only one binary, or the binary name in the `[[bin]]` section if the package includes more than one binary.

 #### Watch - Environment variables